 Meristematic tissues of roots and leaves and phloem sap of infected plants were used for in vitro characterization of molecules associated with root (wilt) disease.
 In addition, a host Vinca rosea growing in different coconut gardens was also utilised for the study.
 The samples were surface sterilized by using 0.1 per cent mercuric chloride solution before use.
 The traces of mercury adhering to the samples were removed by several washings in distilled water.
-Then the tissue was extracted in 34C medium.
+Then the tissue was extracted in C medium.
 The tissue homogenate was filtered and incubated by taking 1.6 ml in a test tube to which 0.1 ml of plant extract was added.
-The cultures were centrifuged and the supernatant was separated from which slides were observed under oil immersion objective.
+The cultures were centrifuged and the supernatant was separated from which slides were prepared.
+Gram staining and glemsa staining were done and the slides were observed under oil immersion objective.